phaseOne/balena-sound/README.md

 ![](https://raw.githubusercontent.com/balena-io-projects/balena-sound/master/images/balenaSound-logo.png)

-# Bluetooth, Airplay and Spotify audio streaming for any audio device
+# Bluetooth, UPnP, Airplay and Spotify audio streaming for any audio device

 **Starter project enabling you to add multi-room audio streaming via Bluetooth, Airplay or Spotify Connect to any old speakers or Hi-Fi using just a Raspberry Pi.**

 **Features**
-- **Bluetooth, Airplay and Spotify Connect support**: Stream audio from your favourite music services or directly from your smartphone/computer using bluetooth.
+- **Bluetooth, UPnP, Airplay and Spotify Connect support**: Stream audio from your favourite music services or directly from your smartphone/computer using bluetooth.
 - **Multi-room synchronous playing**: Play perfectly synchronized audio on multiple devices all over your place.

 ### Hardware required